Migrating Code from INET 3.x¶

 Network Node Architecture¶

-The internal structure of network nodes has been changed considerably.
+The internal structure of network nodes has been considerably changed.
 With the new architecture, applications can directly talk to any protocol down to the link layer, and protocols don’t have to deal with dispatching to other protocols.

 The old NodeBase module has been split up into the following base modules: